stephenrdoyle/ancient_trichuris/03_code/ancient_trichuris.workbook.md

 - need to determine the degree of missingness for both mtDNA and nuclear datasets,
      - per site
      - per sample
-- will use this to define some thresholds to exclude additonal variants and potentially some samples.
+- will use this to define some thresholds to exclude additional variants and potentially some samples.
      - given the variation in mapping depth, it is clear that some samples are going to have to be removed.
      - need to find the balance between maximising samples/variants and removing junk that might influnce true signal